AdobeDocs/experience-platform.en/help/sandboxes/ui/sandbox-tooling.md

 ![The import details page showing the [!UICONTROL Package name] dropdown selection](../images/ui/sandbox-tooling/import-package-to-sandbox.png)

-The [!UICONTROL Package object and dependencies] page shows a list of all assets included in this package.
+The [!UICONTROL Package object and dependencies] page provides a list of all assets included in this package.
 The system automatically detects dependent objects that are required for successfully importing selected parent objects.

 ![The [!UICONTROL Package object and dependencies] page shows a list of assets included in the package.](../images/ui/sandbox-tooling/package-objects-and-dependencies.png)